ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_identity_claim_en.md

 wm.openWalletFile("Demo3.json");
 ```

-> Note: Only wallet file in the operating file format is currently supported, with extended support of database or other storage methods.
+Note: Only a wallet file in the operating file format is currently supported, with extended support of database or other storage methods.

 ## Digital ID account management

-* 1 Data structure
+* 1. Data structure

-`ontid` A user’s only identity
+`ontid` A user’s identity.
-`label` The name of a user ID
+`label` The name of a user ID.
 `lock` Indicates whether the user’s ID is locked, whose default value is false.
-Locked id info cannot get updated in the client
+Locked ID info cannot get updated in the client.
-`controls` The array of identity ControlData
+`controls` The array of identity ControlData.
-`extra` The field that client developer stores extra information, whose value may be null
+`extra` The field that client developer stores extra information, whose value may be null.

 ```
 //Identity data structure